There are some affiliate links below, but they are all products I highly recommend. For more info, view my disclosure here.

 You also want to confirm flight requirements right away.
 Most require a health certificate from your vet dated within 10 days of travel.
 There are also some breed restrictions due to potential breathing problems, so be aware of that.

-The airline had us put bottles with water inside, which were basically hamster bottles…good luck getting my derpy pups to use that!
-We used containers similar to these below.
+The airline had us put bottles with water inside, which were basically hamster bottles…good luck getting my not-so-intelligent pups to use that!
+We used containers similar to the ones above.

 Military Families – You Gotta Read This!